fieldtrip/website/tutorial/cluster_permutation_timelock.md

 ---
-title: Cluster-based permutation tests on event related fields
+title: Cluster-based permutation tests on event-related fields
 tags: [tutorial, statistics, eeg, meg, timelock, plotting, meg-language, neighbours]
 ---

-# Cluster-based permutation tests on event related fields
+# Cluster-based permutation tests on event-related fields

 ## Introduction

 The objective of this tutorial is to give an introduction to the statistical analysis of event-related EEG and MEG data (denoted as M/EEG data in the following) by means of cluster-based permutation tests.
 The tutorial starts with a long background section that sketches the background of permutation tests.
 Subsequently it is shown how to use FieldTrip to perform cluster-based permutation tests on actual axial and planar event-related fields in a between-trials (using single-subject data) and in a within-subjects design (using data from multiple subjects).

-In this tutorial we will continue working on the [dataset](/tutorial/meg_language) of a single subject described in the [trigger-based trial selection preprocessing tutorial](/tutorial/preprocessing).
-Below we will repeat code to select the trials and preprocess the data as described in the first tutorials ([trigger based trial selection](/tutorial/preprocessing), [artifact rejection](/tutorial/artifacts), [event related averaging and planar gradient](/tutorial/eventrelatedaveraging)).
+In this tutorial we will continue working on the [dataset](/tutorial/meg_language) of a single subject described in previous tutorials.
+Below we will repeat some code to select the trials and preprocess the data as described in the earlier tutorials on [Preprocessing - Segmenting and reading trial-based EEG and MEG data](/tutorial/preprocessing), [artifact rejection](/tutorial/artifacts), and [Event-related averaging and MEG planar gradient](/tutorial/eventrelatedaveraging).
 We assume that the preprocessing and averaging steps of the analysis are already clear for the reader.

 This tutorial is not covering statistical test on time-frequency representations.
 If you are interested in that, you can read the [Cluster-based permutation tests on time-frequency data](/tutorial/cluster_permutation_freq) tutorial.
 If you are interested how parametric statistical tests can be used with FieldTrip, you can read the [Parametric and non-parametric statistics on event-related fields](/tutorial/eventrelatedstatistics) tutorial.